EDRONAX 4 MG TABLETS

 3) HOW TO TAKE EDRONAX

-• For adults the usual dose is 8 mg a day (one 4 mg tablet twice a day).
+The recommended dose in adults is 8 mg a day (one 4 mg tablet twice

-Based on how you respond to the medicine, after 3 to 4 weeks your
+a day).
+Based on how you respond to the medicine, after 3 to 4 weeks

 maximum daily dose should not exceed 12 mg.